 Our professional development plan template for managers is a tool that we have developed to assist you in sitting down with members of your team to set development goals, track progress towards them, and record the results.
 We hope that this template will also serve as a complement to our course search - matching employee development needs with the right course.
 Here’s how it works:

-Step One: Help Each Member of Your Team Set a Goal
+Step One: Help Each Member of Your Team Set a Professional Development Goal

 Step Two: Determine Necessary Steps to Reach the Goal

 Once you’ve worked with your employee to set a professional development goal, it’s time to set up a detailed plan for reaching it.
 The template includes a table (seen below) where you can set out the steps for reaching the goal and the estimated length of time it will take to complete each step.
 The first column is labeled ”Course Name”.